-The British Museum , what can I say.
-This is quite simply one of the nation's best and favourite museums.
+The British Museum , what can I say, this is quite simply one of the nation's best and favorite.
 It has in recent years gone through a fantastic transformation with updated galleries and a central court area which is just simply stunning.

-The museum is FREE to visit but there is a charge for special exhibitions
+FREE to visit but there is a charge for special exhibitions (these charges vary)

-The collections are spread over three floors within the museum and are categorised by their geographical location.
+The collections are spread over three floors and are categorized by their geographical location.
 You will definitely need a map to find your way around (you can download one here or pick one up during your visit)

 Follow the links for more on each collection including pictures and videos.